Pineapler/vam-cua-superglue/README.md

 That's it!
 The rest is automatic.

+To load the plugin every time the game starts, add the plugin then select Session Plugin Presets > Change User Defaults > Set Current as User Defaults.

 ## Troubleshooting

 The effect only works on CustomUnityAsset atoms with Physics disabled.
 If you think your CUA should be glued but it's not, check that the following settings are set: